Video game walkthrough: Motivations

 In a study on the different motivations of walkthrough viewers conducted by Max Sjöblom and Juho Hamari from the University of Tampere in 2016, numerous viewer motivations were discussed.
-From the findings, the five the most significant motivations were found to be improving player experience, confidence, knowledge about a particular game, socializing and creating an 'escape' or distraction from their everyday life.
+From the findings, the five most significant motivations were found to be improving player experience, confidence, knowledge about a particular game, socializing and creating an 'escape' or distraction from their everyday life.
 Walkthroughs may also guide players throughout an entire game or only certain sections and may be guides on finding rare collectables or unlocking achievements.

 According to Barbara Ortutay of the Associated Press, players "not only see the live and recorded video sessions as a way to sharpen their abilities, but also as a way to interact with star players in chatrooms or simply be entertained."
 According to Business Insider and The Verge, viewers of this genre of video content and live streams use them not only for their entertainment value, but also to assist with a variety of things ranging from purchasing decisions to "get[ting] better at playing games."
 GameRadar+ has called the watching of video game playthroughs the "Netflix of video games" and CNN declared the watching of video games being played by other people via videos and live streams "must-see TV".

 Some video game players have been able to make a viable business model out of playing video games as both a guide and for the entertainment of viewers; internet personalities such as TheRadBrad, DanTDM, Chuggaaconroy and Ali-A have been cited as examples of video game players who have been able to make money from creating video game walkthroughs.
 As a result of the influx of players uploading or streaming their content, multi-channel networks were formed in order to assist content creators in multiple areas, in exchange for a percentage of the advertisement revenue generated.